mrarogiewicz/prompts/stock_analysis_v2.md

 # Financial Analysis: [COMPANY] ([TICKER])
 **As of:** [AS_OF_DATE]

-**0. Executive Summary**
-- **Business Model & Market Position:** State the core conclusion from the Business Model and Industry Analysis sections.
-What does the company do, for whom, how it makes money and what is the health of its market?
-- **Competitive Moat & Resilience:** State the core conclusion from the Competitive and Disruption sections.
-What is the company's primary competitive advantage and how durable is it?
-- **Management & Governance:** State the core conclusion from the Management section.
-Is the leadership team a key strength or weakness?
-Are they aligned with shareholders?
-- **Financial Performance:** State the core conclusion from the financial analysis sections (Revenue, Net Income, P/E, Cash Flow, Debt to Equity).
-What is the overall financial health and trajectory of the company?
-- **Valuation & Entry Strategy:** State the core conclusion from the Valuation and Capital Allocation sections.
-Summarize if stock fundamentally attractive at its current price.
-Display the perfect entry price to build position
-- **Key Risks & External Sentiment:** State the single most critical risk and summarize the overall external sentiment (analyst vs. social media).

 **1. Business Model Analysis**
 - **Core Operations & Value Proposition:** (1 paragraph) Describe the company's fundamental business model.
 How does it work from a high level?
 Explain the core value it provides to its different customer segments and what problem it solves in the market.
 - **Products, Services, & Target Customers:**